tlienart/SimonCoste.github.io/posts/doubledescent.md

 - The first motivated studies of the double descent phenomenon are due to Belkin and his team, notably in [this paper](https://arxiv.org/abs/1903.07571) and [this one](https://arxiv.org/abs/1812.11118) where they empirically show double descents in a variety of contexts, and give a theoretical tractable model where a similar phenomenon happens (linear random regression and random Fourier features).

-- From the experimental point of view, the reference seems to be the [Deep double descent paper](https://arxiv.org/pdf/1912.02292.pdf) by an OpenAI team - Fig2 therein is probably the more expensive picture ever done in machine learning, both in \$\$\$ and in CO2.
+- From the experimental point of view, the reference seems to be the [Deep double descent paper](https://arxiv.org/pdf/1912.02292.pdf) by an OpenAI team - some figures therein were probably among the most expensive experimentns ever done in machine learning, both in \$\$\$ and in CO2.

 - A physicist approach on the double descent: [double trouble in double descent](https://arxiv.org/abs/2003.01054) and the [triple descent phenomenon](Triple descent : https://arxiv.org/pdf/2006.03509.pdf).